Riho Terras: Early life and career

-He was born on April 17, 1967 in the city of Kohtla-Jarve in the Estonian Soviet Socialist Republic.
+He was born on April 17, 1967, in the city of Kohtla-Jarve in the Estonian Soviet Socialist Republic.
 Terras graduated in 1985 from Kohtla-Järve 5th Middle School.
 In his youth, Terras was conscripted as a sailor in the Soviet Navy, serving with the Northern Fleet on the frigate Zadornyy.
 He later studied history at University of Tartu, during which he also became a member of the Estonian Defence League.
 He joined Johannes Kert in the defence of radio and television buildings in Tallinn during the 1991 Soviet coup d'état attempt.
 Due to a lack of personnel in the Defence League, he decided to join a course for reserve officers, where he studied alongside Leo Kunnas.
 He was soon persuaded by Ants Laaneots to become a member of the Estonian Defence Forces.
-In 1994 he started studying at the Bundeswehr University Munich, where he received a master's degree in Political Science and Sociology.
-Thus he picked up where he had left off in his education after his time at the University of Tartu.
+In 1994, he started studying at the University of the Bundeswehr Munich, where he received a master's degree in Political Science and Sociology.
+Thus, he picked up where he had left off in his education after his time at the University of Tartu.